csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 1. Finally, we average the latitude and longitude values of all ride trips corresponding to the stations to determine the **lat** and **lng** geo-location of each station.

     * Now that we have the most basic station information, we need consider the trip data from 2020 and notice that the geo-location can be different for the same station.

-This means that the *latitude* and *longitude* values of each ride are determined by the bike gps, not the actual station's location.
-However, each station can only have one geo-location.
+    * Latitude / Longitude values for the stations are included in the same row as each ride’s information.
+Since each bike has its own GPS device, there is slight variance in the lat/long values of every station per ride.
+However, each station can only have one unique geo-location, so we take mean value for all respective lat/long values of a station.

 #### Manipulating Data